Sushmitha-Katti/EVA-4/Session14/README.md

    That's all :innocent: We got around  400k fg-bg, 400k fg-bg-mask, 400k depth images :hugs:

-   ## But it was as simple as above?
+   #### But was it that simple as above?
 Not at all.
 That was just a brief.
 Lets look each steps in detail

    ### **:small_orange_diamond: Collecting 100 Background images**